 - The type of vehicle used

 Some areas of the UK can be a bit more expensive than others but we have created a comparison price table based on average prices per hour for rental services so you can gain some insight into the likely cost of your job:

-Average man with a van rental rates (per hour with 2 hour minimum)
+The average man with a van rental rates (per hour with 2-hour minimum)